Abhay-2512/SchoolProject/README.md

 and then start server by commond npm start

-3.npm i -g json-server

-4.npx json-server --watch db.json --port 3006

-5.App is Ready To Use thank you.
+3.App is Ready To Use thank you.